Stride-Labs/ibc-rate-limiting/README.md

 #### Determining the denom in the rate limit

-- If the chain is acting as a **Sink**: Add on the Stride port and channel and hash it
+- If the chain is acting as a **Sink**: Add on the port and channel from the rate limited chain and hash it

   - Ex1: `uosmo` sent from Osmosis to Stride